 And there we have it.
 You’re all caught up.
 But the fun doesn’t stop here; here is what you’ve got to look forward to in the rest of 2018.

-In a matter of days, the eagerly awaited Red Dead Redemption 2 will be coming to a console near you (hopefully), and Rockstar has a reputation for delivering on hype, so you know it’s going to be good.
+Coming Up In a matter of days, the eagerly awaited Red Dead Redemption 2 will be coming to a console near you (hopefully), and Rockstar has a reputation for delivering on hype, so you know it’s going to be good.
 Us nostalgia-heads are going to lose our minds next month when Hitman 2 and Spyro Reignited Trilogy drop and hopefully help us relive some beautiful memories of their ancestors.
 November brings us more big releases too, with Battlefield V and Fallout 76 providing FPS fans with some much-needed sustenance.
 December is, once again, low on big releases because of the time rush to get on the Christmas list but that doesn’t stop Super Smash Bros.
 Ultimate coming to the Switch or Just Cause 4 dropping in the first week of the month.